1935 Atlantic hurricane season: Hurricane Seven

 While the storm passed north of Bermuda on October 31, a weather station recorded sustained winds of 35 mph.
 Hurricane-force winds lashed the Abaco Islands for approximately 1–3 hours, while Grand Bahama observed sustained winds of 60 mph.
 On the former, the storm sank five sponging vessels and caused 14 deaths.
 The storm is known as the Yankee hurricane in Florida due to its unusual approach toward Florida from the north and its arrival late in the season.
 In Florida, storm surge and abnormally high tides flooded and eroded portions of Miami Beach, including about 10 ft of the causeway linking the city to Miami.
 However, little structural damage occurred except to buildings with defect roofs.
 In Hialeah, considered the worst hit city in the Miami area, approximately 230 homes suffered complete destruction, while many others sustained damage.
 Among the others buildings severely damaged or destroyed in the city included two churches, a building occupied by two businesses, and a warehouse.
 The storm uprooted 75 percent of avocado trees and 80 percent of citrus trees, while floodwaters inundated about 95 percent of potatoes in Miami-Dade County.
 In Broward County, the town of Dania Beach appeared to suffer the worst damage in the county, with approximately 90 percent of buildings damaged to some degree there.
 Throughout the county, the hurricane damaged at least 40 homes beyond repairs, while over 350 homes suffered minor damages requiring repairs.
-A total of 5 deaths were reported, along with injuries to 115 people.
+A total of 9 deaths—both directly tied to the storm and to extenuating causes—were reported, along with injuries to 115 people.
 The hurricane caused approximately $5.5 million in damage in Florida, $4.5 million of which was incurred to properties.